damienbenveniste/Medical-assistant-model/README.md

 The data presented is akin to a *Sequence-to-Sequence* learning task.
 The data is too small to induce any knowledge, so the learning goal is mostly for the model to learn the question-answer format within the medical data domain.
 Considering the maximum size of the answers (~4000 tokens), it implies a *decoder-only* architecture.
 I chose a QWen-0.6B-base model as a starting point for the fine-tuning task on the provided data.
 For the sake of reducing the training time in a more manageable time-window, I ended up to reduce the context window to 256 tokens.
 As such, it becomes a "mock" training that doesn't capture the full scale of the actual training job that would need to happen in a real setting.

-By reducing the sequence scale to maximum 256, using an *Encoder-Decoder* architecture becomes potentially more adapted.
+By reducing the sequence scale to maximum 256 tokens, using an *Encoder-Decoder* architecture becomes potentially more adapted.
 I used a T5-FLAN-small model (77M parameters) as a pretrained model for the fine-tuning job.

 Both models are trained by computing the loss function only on the completion and the decoder-only model is trained with a LoRA adapter.
 I use BertScore as a validation metric measured on the generated answers compared to reference answers.
 Bertscore is good to validate that the model starts to use more of a medical jargon, but it will also provide a sense of domain knowledge in the responses provided.
 Considering the simple question-answer format following learning task, perplexity is also meaningful metric to consider.
 As expected, the 2025 500M parameter QWen model outperformed the 2021 77M parameter T5-FLAN model in both those scores!